GraceFossaluzza/Thesis/README.md

 This repo contains the code used for my Thesis work.
 Using pytorch and Neural ODEs (NODEs) it attempts to learn the true dynamics of time series data (EEG signals).

-The performance of the NODEs are compared to an LSTM VAE baseline on RMSE error and time per epoch.
+The performance of the NODEs are validated with RMSE error and time per epoch.

 # Code structure
 To make development and research more seamless, an object-oriented approach was taken to improve efficiency and